Leo3418/leo3418.github.io/content/en/collections/gentoo-config-luks2-grub-systemd/_index.md

 articles in this collection.

 ## Caveats and Disclaimers

-- This tutorial depends on **unofficial modification** to GRUB.
-The patch for the modification is from the [grub-devel mailing list][grub-devel-archive].
-  Although the patch has been tested by myself and has not exhibited any issues so far, and it presumably has also been tested by their original authors, reviewers, testers, and some other users too, there is **no guarantee** on the modification's functionality, stability, compatibility, security, or performance whatsoever.

 - This tutorial gives **no professional advice on computer security**.
   Although I endeavor to make responsible recommendations on security practices